Manpuku-ji: Art

-The temple treasure house contains a complete collection of Buddhist scriptures completed in 1678 and comprising approximately 60,000 printing blocks, which are still in use.
-The production of the printing blocks was funded by donations collected throughout the country for many years.

 The temple's main statue is a seated Gautama Buddha.
 Sculptures by the Chinese sculptor known as Han Do-sei and latticed balustrades can also be seen.

+Above the gate of the temple is a carving of the Chinese Characters "義一第", (read right-to-left, "The First Principle") carved from the writing of Imakita Kosen and said to have been the artist's eighty-fifth attempt before he finally wrote with a mind free from the distraction of a pupil's criticism.

+The temple treasure house contains a complete collection of Buddhist scriptures commissioned by Tetsugen Doko and completed in 1678, comprising approximately 60,000 printing blocks which are still in use.
+The production of the printing blocks was funded by donations collected throughout the country for many years and through many troubles.